 Note: Use the dropdown menus at the upper right side of the page to see prices

-Private transportation, private hotel room, customizable itinerary, English-speaking guide: $2,100 USD total (per 2 people)
+Private transportation, private hotel room, customizable itinerary, English-speaking guide: $2,500 USD total (per 2 people), every additional room is an additional $280.

 Please note that the exact itinerary depends heavily on weather and conditions on the salt flats.
 The following itinerary is subject to change – your final itinerary will be sent to you via email in an attachment.